SPEAKER SERIES - REPTILES

 Cost: $30/adult. $20/child (3-12), children 0-2 are free.

-Phoenix Herpetological Sanctuary is a fully operational, 2½ acre rescue and rehabilitation center with an onsite reptile clinic and research center located in northern Scottsdale.
+Phoenix Herpetological Sanctuary (PHS) is a fully operational, 2½ acre rescue and rehabilitation center with an onsite reptile clinic and research center located in northern Scottsdale.
 A dedicated team of over 80 individuals volunteer regularly to maintain the sanctuary and care for hundreds of reptiles housed at the facility.
-PHS works with state and federal wildlife officials and law enforcement to care for and house unwanted or seized reptiles from across the U.S.
+PHS works with State and Federal wildlife officials and law enforcement to care for and house unwanted or seized reptiles from across the U.S.